24 August, 2018

 The Green Paper currently sits as a guide of what can be expected to come and the Government seeks responses to proposals relating to social housing in response to its consultation. (https://www.gov.uk/government/consultations/a-new-deal-for-social-housing)

-If you are looking for any more information with regards to our services view our Housing & Regeneration section.
-You can also contact Darren Burton in our Housing & Regeneration department via email or phone on 01257 240827.
+For more information contact Darren Burton in our Housing & Regeneration department via email or phone on 01257 240827.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.